wevm/viem/.changeset/heavy-steaks-heal.md

 "viem": patch
 ---

-Upgrade isAddress to return false for invalid checksummed addresses
+Upgraded `isAddress` to return false for addresses that contain an invalid checksum.